 This is a huge part of the adventure of life - the adventure of bringing vision into the world.
 Of finding out how what works, often through finding out what doesn't work.
 It's the adventure of incarnation, book ended by the knowledge that dissolution is also inevitable.
 Creation and letting go.
 A genuine Phoenix dance.

 There are many ways to connect with the spirit of the forest and the request which emerged from the Achuar in the early 1990's for a global alliance to stand with life and with the forest.
 The Awakening the Dreamer Symposium.
-The Fundacion Pachamama run many journeys to the forest.
-The Long Dance is blessed by its connection with the Fundacion Pachamama and Amazonian leaders who come to dance with us.
+You can support The Fundacion Pachamama.
+You can find out about the journeys they run into the forest, one of which we will be leading a journey in April 2027.
+Info to follow soon!

 With gratitude for Zoe Tyron's image of Fabiola (at top), for Marco's teaching and for Fabiola!